315+ Telescopes Ranked

 The Celestron NexStar SE mount is an upgraded version of the original NexStar 5 mount, which was first released in the early 2000s.

-It’s a simple alt-azimuth GoTo mount with a Vixen dovetail saddle that runs off fairly cheap servo motors.
 The NexStar mount can point to over 40,000 objects in its database, the majority of which are simply stars and thus of little interest to the 5SE or any telescope.
-A good chunk of the deep-sky objects in its database are also invisible with the Celestron NexStar 5SE telescope, on account of their meager brightness or being in the wrong hemisphere of the sky to be seen from your location.
+A good chunk of the deep-sky objects in its database are also unfortunately invisible with the Celestron NexStar 5SE telescope, on account of their meager brightness or being in the wrong hemisphere of the sky to be seen from your location.

 The Celestron NexStar 5SE comes with a built-in equatorial wedge, so in theory, one can polar align it and do long-exposure astrophotography.
 However, the wedge has no fine adjustments and cannot be adjusted in azimuth, so it is basically useless.
 Also, the low-precision gears on the mount and the long focal length of the 5SE make it a bad choice for long-exposure astrophotography.

-Should I buy a Used NexStar 5SE?
+Should You buy a Used NexStar 5SE?

-A used Celestron NexStar 5SE is a decent scope.
 Keep in mind that you will still have to buy additional eyepieces to get the most out of the 5SE unless the seller is nice enough to throw some in.

 Alternative Recommendations